-There are other states that have exemptions for the Earned Income Credit and Virginia's legislature should look at revising the state's exemptions to protect this benefit for those who can least afford to turnover money.
+There are other states that have exemptions for the Earned Income Credit.
+Virginia's legislature should look at revising the state's exemptions to protect this benefit for those who can least afford to turnover money.

 If you are considering filing for bankruptcy and receive Earned Income Credit as part of your tax refunds, you need to seek the assistance of an experienced bankruptcy attorney before you file.
 Contact Hampton Roads Legal Services at 757-320-2010 to schedule a free consultation on how to become debt free without losing your refunds.